attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 ## Day 5
 Given an array of random numbers, Push all the zero’s of a given array to the end of the array.
 For example, if the given arrays is {1, 9, 8, 4, 0, 0, 2, 7, 0, 6, 0}, it should be changed to {1, 9, 8, 4, 2, 7, 6, 0, 0, 0, 0}.
 The order of all other elements should be same.
 Expected time complexity is O(n) and extra space is O(1).

+# Week 17

+## Day 1
+Given an array of n distinct elements, the task is to find all elements in array which have at-least two greater elements than themselves.
+Input: [2, 8, 7, 1, 5]
+Output: 2 , 1,  5
+Solve the above question in O(n) time.